ItyRamirez/cs41_jazzHands/README.md

 Our code's serial communication was tested with an Adafruit Metro Mini at 9600 baud rate.
 The Metro Mini sent data from 3 sensors (or potentiometers) to our computer through serial.
 The flex sensors used had a 50k resistance, so its preferable to use 50k potentiometers if not enough flex sensors are available.
 The relevant Arduino code can be found in pot_test.

 ## Running the Code
 First, upload the Arduino sketch to your Metro Mini and connect it to your computer via USB.
 To run the Python code, first make sure your Metro Mini is outputing serial data at a 9600 baud rate.
-The data from the 3 sensors should be all transmitted in the same line/buffer, separtaed by spaces.
+The data from the 3 sensors should be all transmitted in the same line/buffer, separated by spaces.
 Check which serial port your Metro Mini is connected to (COM ports for Windows  or /dev/tty port for Mac and Linux).
 Update the serial port definition depending on the port you are using.
 An example definition is shown below:

     #Serial port definition.
 Change this line according to the port you are using for serial communication.
     #COM3 is the serial communication port in this example